Runes of Magic

 Runes of Magic (RoM) is a massively multiplayer online role-playing game (MMORPG) developed by the Taiwanese developer Runewaker Entertainment and adapted for the English and German-speaking market by German company Frogster Interactive.
-Frogster has also opened servers for France, Spain, Poland, Italy, and Australia as well as servers dedicated to the European Union.
-After going through an open beta phase, the game was launched on March 19, 2009, and Chapter II – The Elven Prophecy was launched on September 15, 2009.
+Frogster had also opened servers for France, Spain, Poland, Italy, and Australia as well as servers dedicated to the European Union.
+After going through an open beta phase, the game was launched on March 19, 2009.
+The game client is free to download, and no monthly subscription fee is required because the service is funded by real money transactions (RMT) in the Runes of Magic Item Shop.

+The game was later acquired by Gameforge when the company bought 60 percent of Frogster Interactive's stake.

+Controls involve tab-targeting and action bars.
+The main unique feature is the dual-class system, in which players use skills from two classes, along with "Elite Skills" unique to a given combination.
+Most of a character's attributes come from their equipment, which is mainly improved by adding "stats" from other equipment or by using "runes".

+Chapter II – The Elven Prophecy was launched on September 15, 2009.
 The next chapter, Chapter III – The Elder Kingdoms, started April 22, 2010, however all of Chapter III did not become available until August 11, 2010.
 Chapter IV - Lands of Despair, was released June 16, 2011.
-The latest Chapter, Chapter V - Fires of Shadowforge, was released on June 12, 2012.
-The game client is free to download, and no monthly subscription fee is required because the service is funded by real money transactions (RMT) in the Runes of Magic Item Shop.
+Chapter V - Fires of Shadowforge, was released on June 12, 2012.
+The latest chapter is Chapter VII - Legacy of the Soulless.

-The game was later acquired by Gameforge when the company bought 60 percent of Frogster Interactive's stake.